 The Lord Mayor's Show was originally held every year on the day of the Feast of St Simon and St Jude, which as everyone knows is 28 October.
-It stayed that way until 1751, when Britain adopted the Gregorian Calendar.
-In order to keep the Mayoral year at the right length despite omitting half of September, the date of the show was moved back to 9 November and stayed there for another two hundred years.
+It stayed that way until 1751, when Britain adopted the Gregorian Calendar and omitted half of September.
+In order to keep the Mayoral year at the right length, the date of the show was moved back to 9 November and stayed there for another two hundred years.

 The disadvantage of this simple arrangement was that the Show could fall on any day of the week.
 By the 1950's this was causing unacceptable disruption in the City, particularly as the route varied each year so that the procession could pass through the Ward of the Alderman who had been elected Mayor.